-True foodies, however, will want to take a food tour to discover all the hidden gems that this city has for culinary adventurers.
-The rest of Germany might be a bit of a quagmire when it comes to food exploration but Düsseldorf is a food city at heart and there is a lot to try here.
+Real foodies, however, will want to take a food tour to discover all the hidden gems that this city has for culinary adventurers.
+The rest of Germany might be a bit of a quagmire when it comes to food exploration, but Düsseldorf is a food city at heart, and there is a lot to try here.

 Starting in Switzerland and emptying into the North Sea, the Rhine passes through Cologne, Bonn, Koblenz, Maine, and Düsseldorf, among others.
 With this much reach, no wonder we confidently call it Germany’s most important river.
 It has been an artery for transporting goods in and out of almost-landlocked Germany for centuries.
 Cutting through the center of Düsseldorf, it dominates the city, off-setting the modern architecture with its constant presence.

 As a visitor here, you’ll find that you keep coming back to its banks.
 Whether you’re walking or cycling the Embankment Promenade, or merely sitting by it with a drink in hand watching the sun go down, you’ll find it the perfect place to relax and absorb the atmosphere of the city.
 You could also consider a river cruise on the Rhine if you have enough time – it is one of the most popular activities for a reason…